Blog

 2. During ‘work’ hours, actually ‘work’

-Draw a line down the middle of an A4 page.
-Write ‘work’ on the left and ‘not work’ on the right.
-List all the things you do in your office that are work in the ‘work’ column, and all the things you do in your office that are not work in the ‘not work’ column.
+Draw a line down the middle of a page.
+List all the tasks you do in your office that are actually work in the left-hand column, and all the things you do in your office that are not actually work in the right-hand column.

 3. Keep your ‘professional’ and ‘personal’ lives separate

-As well as making sure that when you are at work, you’re actively working, you need to ensure that during the hours you are not supposed to be at work, you’re not working.
+As well as making sure that when you are at work, you’re actually working, you need to ensure that during the hours you are not supposed to be at work, you’re actually not working.

-Your ‘personal’ leisure and family time will be more enjoyable and relaxing, and your ‘professional’ work time more productive.
+If you keep your two lives separate, your leisure time will be more enjoyable and relaxing, and your professional work time more productive.

 4. Use a ‘To do’ list

 Using a detailed ‘To do’ list is really helpful when you work for yourself.
-As well as writing up a ‘To do’ list for the day, if I allocate actual times against each task on the list, I am more organised and my day is far more productive.
+As well as having a ‘To do’ list for the day, if I allocate actual times against each task on the list, I am more organised and my day is far more productive.

-I rely on the MS Outlook ‘tasks’ tool for diarising tasks days, weeks or months ahead.
-As soon as I come into work, I check the MS Outlook tasks that pop up then draw up the day’s ‘To do’ list (mentally or in hardcopy).
-Deadlines allowing, whatever I don’t get done on today’s ‘To do’ list gets shunted to the next day.
+Personally, I rely on the MS Outlook ‘tasks’ tool for diarising tasks.
+Either at the end of the previous day, or as soon as I come into work on the day, I check the MS Outlook tasks that pop up then draw up the day’s ‘To do’ list (I do this in hardcopy because I am a dinosaur).

 5. Minimise interruptions

-• Shut the office door and making known to anybody outside that door that you’re not to be interrupted.
+• Shut the office door and making known to anybody outside that you’re not to be interrupted.

 • Each time you start work, set your alarm for two hours.
 When the alarm goes off, have a 5 minute break, and stretch your legs and, importantly, your eyes, before returning to the computer refreshed and ready to work again.